DharmaGirl/Digital-Dharma-Altar/README.md

 ### Sharing with others
 You can also host this on GitHub Pages for free, so anyone can open and use it directly in their browser without downloading anything.
 See below.

 ---

+## Where to Find Free Dharma Audio

+**FPMT (Foundation for the Preservation of the Mahayana Tradition)** [fpmt.org/shop](https://fpmt.org/shop) — many recitations are free or pay-what-you-wish, including the Sutra of Golden Light, Heart Sutra, Vajrasattva mantra, and more.
+Search "audio" or "MP3" in their shop.

+**Lama Yeshe Wisdom Archive** [lamayeshe.com](https://www.lamayeshe.com) — free teachings and recitations from Lama Zopa Rinpoche and Lama Yeshe.

+**84000: Translating the Words of the Buddha** [84000.co](https://84000.co) — free translations of sutras.
+Some also have audio recitations.

+**Garchen Buddhist Institute**
+[garchen.net](https://garchen.net) — Garchen Rinpoche has made many teachings and recitations freely available.

+**Lotsawa House**
+[lotsawahouse.org](https://www.lotsawahouse.org) — extensive free library of Tibetan Buddhist texts and prayers in translation.

+---